Actindo-AG/Documentation/PIM/Operation/03_MoveProducts.md

 ![Archive and recycle bin](/Assets/Screenshots/PIM/Products/ArchiveRecycleBin.png "[Archive and recycle bin]")

 > [Info] You can restore products from the archive or from the recycle bin.
 The procedure to restore them is identical.
-To restore a product from the recycle bin, start in the tab *RECYCLE BIN* instead of in the tab *ARCHIVE* and follow the steps described below.
+To restore a product from the recycle bin, start in the *RECYCLE BIN* tab instead of in the *ARCHIVE* tab and follow the steps described below.

 1. Select the checkboxes ![Checkbox](/Assets/Icons/Checkbox.png "[Checkbox]") of the products you want to restore.
   The editing toolbar is displayed above the products list.

-2. Click the button [RESTORE PRODUCTS] in the toolbar.
+2. Click the [RESTORE PRODUCTS] button in the toolbar.
   The button changes to [RESTORING ...].
-The message *Products restored* is displayed, indicating the number of restored products.
+The *Products restored* pop-up window is displayed, indicating the number of restored products.

   ![Products restored](/Assets/Screenshots/PIM/Products/List/ProductsRestored.png "[Products restored]")

   The selected products are restored.

-  > [Info] You find the restored products in the tab *LIST*.
+  > [Info] You find the restored products in the *LIST* tab.

 ### Next steps